-Hillwood Estate, Museum and Gardens located in Northwest DC is an exciting place to roam & explore.
+Hillwood Estate, Museum and Gardens located in Northwest Washington DC is an exciting place to roam & explore.
 Hillwood is the former the home of collector, businesswoman, and philanthropist Marjorie Merriweather Post.
 Whether you’re a fan of history or a photographer just about anyone can enjoy walking around the grounds of Hillwood Gardens.
 The gardens encompass 25 acres and spans a variety of gardens including a rode garden, putting green, and Japanese garden.
 The interior of the estate features a large decorative arts collection.

 Visiting Washington DC?

 Read: Best Places to Photograph in Washington DC

 Hillwood is open to the public, tickets are required to visit and you can get tickets in advance on their website.

 Here are some short video clips of what you can expect to see at Hillwood in DC.